brevzin/cpp_proposals/2210_string_split/string-split.md

     - name: Barry Revzin
       email: <barry.revzin@gmail.com>
 toc: true
+tag: ranges
 ---

 # Revision History

 Since [@P2210R1], wording improvements, resolving [@LWG3478] for the existing `lazy_split` (and rebasing on [@LWG3505]), and having the implementation section actually refer to the implementation of the proposal.

 Since [@P2210R0], corrected the explanation of `const`-iteration and corrected that it is sort of possible to build a better `split` on top of the existing one.
 Changed the proposal to keep the preexisting `split` with its semantics under a different name instead.

 # Introduction